open-telemetry/weaver/crates/weaver_forge/README.md

 - `ansi_underline`: Format a text using the underline ansi code.
 - `ansi_strikethrough`: Format a text using the strikethrough ansi code.
-- `print_value`: Filter returning a quoted and escaped string representation of the input if the input is of type string.
+- `print_value`: Filter returning a quoted and escaped string representation of the input if the input is of type string (JSON escape rules are used).
 Numbers and booleans are stringified without the quotes, and an empty string is returned for other types.

 > Please open an issue if you have any suggestions for new filters.
 They are easy to implement.